 You might find that vegan meat absorbs more liquid in some recipes than ground beef.
 So when using this for certain recipes, you might find you need a little bit more liquid to prevent sticking.
 Use water to avoid adding more sodium and seasonings to your dish.

 I haven't used this in the slow cooker.
 So I can't say that it will work as a vegan substitute for ground beef in a long cook recipe.

 - 3 cups cooked lentils

 - 2 large carrots, shredded

 - 1 small onion finely diced

 - In a large skilet over medium heat, toast walnuts until just fragrant.
 Transfer walnuts to a food processor.

-- In same skillet, heat oil on medium heat, add onions and saute 3-5 minutes until they begin to soften.
-Add carros and saute another 5-7 minutes.
+- In same skillet, heat oil on medium heat, add onions, and saute 3-5 minutes until they begin to soften.
+Add carrots and saute another 5-7 minutes.
 Transfer to a food processor.

 - Add salt (and taco seasonings, if using) and pulse a couple of times to break up walnuts.
 Add lentils and pulse again, a couple of times.
 Divide into 2 equal portions.
 Will keep frozen for several months.